 Research collaboration map

 The following research fields have been used to summarize Dr. Haverhals' publications and grants.
-The categories are based on 62 publications and no grants (yet!).
+The categories are based on publications and grants.

 Publications Grants